Get your no-cost flu shot

 As a BCBSRI member, you can get a flu shot at no cost at participating pharmacies, in-network doctor’s offices, and Rhode Island flu clinics.2 In addition to the flu shot, a nasal spray flu vaccine is approved for use in healthy non-pregnant individuals ages 2 to 49.
 People with certain medical conditions should not receive the nasal spray flu vaccine, so please check with your provider.

-Due to the COVID-19 pandemic, there may be different procedures in place for getting your flu vaccine than in other years, so please check with the location.
 Please note that BCBSRI Medicare Advantage members can get their flu shot at any out-of-state pharmacy, even if it is not in the participating pharmacies list.

 Pharmacies only provide flu shots for people aged 19 and older and do not provide the nasal spray flu vaccine.
 If your plan's network does not include Rite Aid and Walgreens, please visit another pharmacy location in this list to receive your flu shot.